 - W is for Water: Introduce the importance of water for people, animals, and plants.
-(PK-5th)*
+(PK-3rd)*

-- Water Filtration Challenge: Learn the importance of clean water by designing a filter to clean dirty water.
+- DIY Filter: Learn the importance of clean water by designing a filter to clean dirty water.
 (3rd grade and up)

 - STEM Careers: Help us show the next generation the importance of an education by examining the exciting career opportunities found at MPU.
 (3rd and up)*

 - Water Treatment: A look at how McAllen Public Utility treats water.
+Powerpoint or Virtual Reality Presentation available.
 (3rd and up)

 - Water Quality: Measure the different factors in raw water like pH, temperature, alkalinity, and turbidity to see how pollution can impact our waterways.
 (6th grade and up)*+

-- Aquatic Ecosystems: Identify biotic components of an aquatic ecosystem.
+- Aquatic Ecosystems: Identify living and nonliving factors in our waterways.
 (6th grade and up)*+

 +Presentations can be modified for younger grade levels.
 May be different presentation with similar topic.